 - getting at least 7 hours of sleep each night

-- doing at least 150 minutes of moderate-intensity exercise each week, by walking briskly, mowing the lawn, swimming, cycling, or playing sports, for example
+150 minutes of moderate-intensity exerciseeach week through activities such as walking briskly, mowing the lawn, swimming, cycling, or playing sports

 - moderating cholesterol and blood pressure levels